Skip to main content

 About Prophecy

-Prophecy in Vancouver is best planned around the verified basics: it opens at 4 PM daily, runs late every night, lists a smart casual dress code.
-Because the verified details do not include a cuisine, chef, menu, price range, seating setup, or service format, do not build the evening around assumptions about a specific meal style.
+Prophecy in Vancouver opens at 4 PM daily, runs late every night, lists a smart casual dress code.
+It does not include a cuisine, chef, menu, price range, seating setup, or service format, so do not build the evening around assumptions about a specific meal style.

 For an explorer trying to map Vancouver over more than one night, use Prophecy when the timing and dress code of an evening stop matter, then spend another night on a more clearly defined venue such as Hawksworth if that better fits the plan.